 I've called my management company several times; they say they're looking into it but they are beyond unresponsive on most things so I am not very hopeful.

 What are my rights?
 Can I get out of my lease because my apartment stinks?

 A. A rent abatement is more likely, say our experts.

-"Odors are the most difficult issues for the courts to handle because they are subjective and transitory and because there is no established standard under New York law for measuring odors," says real estate attorney Steve Wagner of Wagner Davis PC.
+"Odors are the most difficult issues for the courts to handle because they are subjective and transitory and because there is no established standard under New York law for measuring odors," says real estate attorney Steven Wagner of Wagner Berkow.

 But all is not lost.

 Under New York State's Warranty of Habitability, all rented spaces must be free from conditions dangerous to health, life and safety.

 "Remarkably," says Wagner, "the most important court case involving the Warranty of Habitability involved tenants' complaints of odors from garbage piled up in front of their complex during a sanitation strike.
 The Court of Appeals held that the Warranty of Habitability did not require the landlord to be at fault and the tenants were entitled to an abatement of rent because of unsanitary conditions and odors.
 There are other cases that support these types of claims for odors...so if the odors are really bad, you might be able to successfully claim that...you are entitled to an abatement of rent."